-Water temperature was identified in past monitoring years as the water quality parameter of most concern in the residual flow reach (consent 3369).
+Water temperature was identified in past monitoring years as the water quality parameter of most concern in the residual flow reach (Consent 3369-2).
 The impact of the diversion of water at the weir on water temperatures in the Manganui River was assessed using continuous monitoring over the summer period (November to April) of the monitoring year.
-Two temperature recorders were used, one being located immediately upstream of the Tariki weir (T1) and the second recorder located 2.3 km downstream of the Tariki weir (T2).
-A third location (T3), located downstream of the confluence with the Mangaotea Stream, was monitored for summer water temperatures from 2007 and 2013.
+Two temperature recorders were used, one being located immediately upstream of the Tariki weir (T1) and the second recorder located 2.3km downstream of the Tariki weir (T2).
 The locations of the recorders are illustrated in Figure 2.